CKneeland/Hybrid-Music-Recommendation-Model/README.md

 - `numpy`
 - `sklearn`

-The file called `Hybrid Recommendations` queries all nodes and relationships from the graph database, and when given a playlist to make recommendations with, returns the top k recommendations.
+The file called `Hybrid (CF and CBF) Recommendation Model` queries all nodes and relationships from the graph database, and when given a playlist to make recommendations with, returns the top k recommendations.

 To run this file, the following packages will be needed:
 - `py2neo`